Student Disciplinary Matters

 You can expect an initial response within 5 working days of our receipt of your written report.

-Any queries, actions or appeals arising from the disciplinary process are to be referred to the Senior Student Conduct and Complaints Officer.
+Any queries, actions or appeals arising from the disciplinary process are to be referred to the Senior Safeguarding, Conduct and Complaints Officer.

 Please note that due to the sensitive nature of this work and need for confidentiality, we may be limited in the information that we can provide to complainants regarding specific outcomes.